 How to enrol - step by step guide

-Step 1: accepting an offer
+Step 1: accept your offer

-Step 2: applications for credit
+Step 2: apply for credit

 Am I eligible?
 Go to the Credit Estimator to see if you are eligible for credit.
 You will be able to apply once you have been through the estimator.